Chancellor says UK to become global leader in sustainable finance

 In her first Mansion House speech in November, Chancellor Rachel Reeves announced a series of measures to support “sustainable growth”.

 Referencing a manifesto promise, she spoke of developing a “a world-leading sustainable finance framework… built in partnership with industry”.
+Announcements made in the speech accompany other sustainable finance measures recently confirmed by the UK government.

 UK Green Taxonomy